At1ass/tt_riing_quad_fan_control/README.md

 [![CI/CD](https://github.com/At1ass/tt_riing_quad_fan_control/actions/workflows/ci.yml/badge.svg)](https://github.com/At1ass/tt_riing_quad_fan_control/actions/workflows/ci.yml)
 # TT Riing Quad Fan Control

-**TT Riing Quad Fan Control** is an experimental fan control application designed for Thermaltake Riing Quad controllers.
-The application monitors CPU and Nvidia GPU temperatures to adjust fan speeds dynamically, providing an adaptive cooling solution for your system.
+**TT Riing Quad Fan Control** is a fan control application designed for Thermaltake Riing Quad controllers.
+The application monitors CPU and Nvidia/AMD GPU temperatures to adjust fan speeds dynamically, providing an adaptive cooling solution for your system.

 ## Overview

 This application integrates several subsystems to deliver fan control functionality:
 - **GUI Interface & Tray Icon:** Built using GTK+ 3 and libayatana-appindicator3-0.1.
 - **Hardware Communication:** Utilizes hidapi to interact with Thermaltake Riing Quad controllers.
 - **GPU Monitoring:** Relies on nvidia-ml to retrieve Nvidia GPU temperature data.
+Support AMD monitoring
 - **Rendering:** Employs Vulkan for graphical output.
 - **Modern C++ Design:** Leverages C++23 features along with design patterns such as Mediator, Observer, and Strategy to ensure a modular and maintainable architecture.

-> **Note:** This project is labeled as experimental ("Unstable & Nvidia only").
+> **Note:** This project in beta version.
 Use it at your own risk, and be aware that stability or compatibility may vary depending on your setup.

 ## Hardware Limitations

 - **Supported Controllers:** Only Thermaltake Riing Quad controllers are supported.
-- **GPU Requirement:** Nvidia GPUs only (due to reliance on nvidia-ml for GPU monitoring).
+- **GPU Requirement:** Nvidia GPUs (due to reliance on nvidia-ml for GPU monitoring), AMD GPU (sysfs)
 - **Operating System:** Designed for Linux systems that support GTK+ 3, Vulkan, and the other listed dependencies.

 ## Dependencies